ahsanj/vagrant-devops-box/README.md

 # devops vagrant box

+You need to Install
-- Intsall vagrant
+- vagrant
-- Install virtualbox
+- virtualbox
+Go to the clone directory and run the follwoing command
 - vagrant up
+To ssh to your box
 - vargrant ssh

 Includes
 * Terraform
 * AWS CLI
-* Ansibli
+* Ansible
 * Go
 * Packer